Establish a Daily Art Making Practice

 3. Check out the Tutorials

 I create relevant tutorials for the prompt themes as often as I can, and will send them in the weekly newsletters.
 Visit the tutorials page or the Bardot Brush blog to take a look at past videos and pick up some new tricks and tips.
-Subscribe the the Bardot Brush Youtube channel to be the first to know when I release a new tutorial.
+Subscribe to the Bardot Brush Youtube channel to be the first to know when I release a new tutorial.

 3. Join the Community

 Where to begin?

 Since you’re starting in the middle of the year, you can either pick up where we’re at now, or start from the beginning with the January prompts.
 I’ve archived every Making Art Everyday email on the Bardot Brush blog and all the past prompts of 2019 are archived here.
 You can find the past 2020 prompts here.
 If you start at the beginning, you’ll get the experience of drawing the full variety of subject matter.
 But by jumping in now, with the current prompts, means you get the experience of working on the same subject as the rest of the MAE community, and that aspect of peer support.
 Post your work to instagram with the hashtag #makingarteveryday (the hashtag is also a great way to see work of other participants!) and in the Making Art Everyday // Bardot Brush Facebook group.
 A happy medium might be joining in now and then going back to the old prompts at the end of the year.
 It’s totally up to you!

 More than anything I encourage you to make your own interpretation of the prompt, and to draw in whatever way that comes to you.
 There is no right or wrong way to do it!
 Challenge yourself and have fun!